Shaikmayeenuddin786/Aerofit---Fitness_Retail_Descriptive_Analytics_and_Probability_Modeling/README.md

 ---

 ## **The Big Picture**
 This project shows how to turn basic customer data into clear business strategy.
-It uses simple statistics to understand who buys what, so marketing and sales teams can target the right people with the right products—a core skill for any data analyst.
+It uses simple statistics to understand who buys what, so marketing and sales teams can target the right people with the right products.

 ## **Business Problem**